GhanayemMuh/Deep-MRI/README.md

 ## Features

 - **Deep Learning Model:** Utilizes a U-Net architecture tailored for medical image reconstruction.
+- **Different Subsample Rates:** The ability to train the model on different subsample rates
 - **MRI Image Enhancement:** Significantly improves the quality of subsampled knee MRI images.
 - **Improved Diagnostics:** Provides clearer and more detailed images for better diagnosis.